PM Modi to boost BJP campaign in Maharashtra with several rallies from November 8-14 - ExBulletin

 Union Minister for Road, Transport and Highways Nitin Gadkari from Maharashtra is expected to address around 50 rallies and Maharashtra Deputy Chief Minister Devendra Fadnavis around 55 rallies .

-BJP leaders said the focus would be on the MahaYuti government's welfare schemes for the people.
+BJP leaders said the focus would be on the Mahayuti government's social programs for the people.

 “We will highlight the government's social programs and achievements, including the Ladli Behna Yojana, electricity waiver for 44 lakh farmers and 58 initiatives personally benefiting the public.
-The MahaYuti alliance aims to show its commitment towards the development of Maharashtra.
-A dual engine government will be formed again in the state,” said a BJP leader.
+The Mahayuti alliance aims to show its commitment towards the development of Maharashtra. be trained in the state,” a BJP leader said.

-The BJP is part of the ruling MahaYuti alliance alongside the Shiv Sena (Eknath Shinde faction) and the Ajit Pawar-led NCP.
+The BJP is part of the ruling Mahayuti alliance alongside the Shiv Sena (Eknath Shinde faction) and the NCP led by Ajit Pawar.
+(ANI)

 |